Physiology Based Digestion and Absorption Modelling

 - put in a more detailed description of gastric acidification,

-- add physiological functionalities more remotely related to the gastrointestinal tract (for example the lymphatic transport of absorbed fat, liver function, glucose homeostasis and skeletal muscle protein accretion).
+- add physiological functionalities more remotely related to the gastrointestinal tract (for example the lymphatic transport of absorbed fat, liver function and skeletal muscle protein accretion).

 - adapt the physiological parameters towards subgroups of the population (infants, elderly, ethnic variations), diseased (obese, insulin resistance, medical situations) and animal physiology (ruminants, poultry, pig, dog),

-- predict effects of digestion and absorption in satisfaction from food and sugar craving,
+- predict effects of digestion and absorption in satiation from food and sugar craving,

-- develop physiologically more realistic in vitro stomach and intestinal models by including feedback regulations from the in silico model
+- applying the in silico model for further development and alignment with in vitro digestion models, for example developing physiologically more realistic in vitro stomach and intestinal models by including feedback regulations from the in silico model.

 The body is a highly functional biosystem consisting of several integrated functional units (mouth, stomach, intestine, liver, brain, etc.) which has developed to optimally select, digest, absorb and metabolize food.
 If we want to optimize the composition, structure and timing of meals for optimal nutritional performance regarding for example nutrient delivery, glycemic effects and hunger suppression, we need to adapt the food to the conditions exposed by the digestive system.
 However, the difficulty is that the digestive system adjusts its digestive settings in response to the food.
 For that reason, in vitro digestion setups, which are non-reactive in general, fail to mimic the actual adapting conditions in the gastrointestinal tract.
 To overcome this problem, a literate-based in silico model for the gastrointestinal tract been developed, which calculates the digestive processes and transport of the food through the gastrointestinal, which include the adaptations of the digestive parameters (transit times, digestive fluid secretion, pH control by acidification and bicarbonate addition) and absorption.